Vitamin B9 (Folate)

 Role in the Body

-Vitamin B9 (folate) is essential for one-carbon metabolism: nucleotide synthesis for DNA/RNA, amino acid metabolism, and homocysteine remethylation to methionine (with B12).
-Critical for rapidly dividing cells, especially during pregnancy.
-MTHFR enzyme converts folic acid to active 5-MTHF.
-Common MTHFR polymorphisms (C677T, A1298C) can reduce conversion efficiency.
-No PubMed studies were available in the research data.
+Vitamin B9 (folate) is essential for one-carbon metabolism: nucleotide synthesis for DNA/RNA, amino acid metabolism, and homocysteine remethylation to methionine (with vitamin B12).
+It is critical for rapidly dividing cells, making it especially important during pregnancy for neural tube closure during embryonic development.
+Folate also contributes to erythropoiesis (red blood cell formation) and plays roles in genomic methylation that may influence gene expression.
+The MTHFR enzyme converts dietary folic acid to the active 5-MTHF form.
+Common MTHFR polymorphisms (C677T, A1298C) can reduce conversion efficiency, which nutrigenomics research is helping to characterize.
+Folate works in concert with vitamins B12 and B6 in the homocysteine metabolic pathway.

 - DNA and RNA synthesis (nucleotide production)